svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_wild_columns_part2.md

 Awesome!
 It worked well.
 We got the old names, the parent question IDs (where relevant) and the new column names that are unique (notice the `_2` suffix).

-All we have to do now, is to rename our columns:
+All we have to do now is to rename our columns:
 ```julia
 rename_dict = Dict(cols.old_name => cols.better_name for cols in msg.content.better_names)